Openhab-Nodes/website/content/en/userguide/getting_started.md

 You generally use *Setup &amp; Maintenance* for administering your installation, add and remove addons as well as configuring Things and connections between Things.
 Remember that you can always log into the interface by entering “http://gateway.local” into your webbroser (as long as you haven't changed the respective configuration).

-Learn in the next chapter on how to administer your openHAB X installation including how to create additional user accounts.
+Learn in the next chapter on how to administer your OHX installation including how to create additional user accounts.